Find the Best Steak Knives to Sharpen Your Dining Experience

 Whetstones are measured by their level of coarseness.
 Low numbers of coarseness indicate a very coarse stone intended to repair damaged or chipped knives, while higher numbers represent stones meant for finishing a knife to a fine edge.

 If you don't have the time or inclination to sharpen your knives, you can have them professionally sharpened.
-Or, if your knives are from Misen, you can ship them back to the company for free sharpening.
+Misen offers Mail-In Knife Sharpening starting at $11/knife.

 Stake Out the Best Steak Knives